Esri/calcite-design-system/packages/calcite-components/src/components/dialog/Dialog.md

 ## Questions

-- don't need footer slot right?
-- modal default value? only modal has scrim

-- panel properties

-  - disabled property?
-  - loading propertY?
-  - menuOpen property?
-  - focusTrapDisabled?

-- closeButtonDisabled property?
-- outsideCloseDisabled?
-- escapeDisabled?

-- placement property: add as feat?
+## Notes

+TODO:

 - alerts slot: should this be on panel???
 Add as separate feat?
-- overriding messages on internal components?
-- renderStyle??

-## Notes

-- shell: created dialogs slot

-TODO:
+- fullscreen => full, fill, cover??: touch base next week. placement: full.
+- placement property: try to make it in. could be as a feat in august.

 - HTML
   - modal